cloudmesh/cloudmesh-manual/docs-source/source/CM4README.rst

 remove_public_ip(vm_name)
   remove the public ip from virtual machine with specified name

-Below we list some sample of running these functions for virtual machines in AWS, Azure and Openstack.
+Next we list some sample of running these functions for virtual machines in AWS, Azure and Openstack.

 AWS VM Operations (Yu)